 The futuristic Art Deco-style White Mana Diner was made by Paramount Diners of Oakland, NJ, as was the White Manna Diner in Hackensack.
 Its founder Arthur E. Sieber began Paramount in Haledon, NJ, during the Depression.

-The exterior of the diner features a rounded facade with a red-flared parapet extending above the flat roof.
+The diner's exterior features a rounded facade with a red-flared parapet extending above the flat roof.
 It has white enamel with orange/red trim rather than the stainless steel commonly used in diner construction.
-Two identical signs "Hamburger since 1946" and the Coca Cola logo sit on the roof above the front entrance.
-The "White Mana DINER" placard is mounted on the railing along the front stair.
-The dining room extension appears to the side of the diner facing Tonnele Avenue.
+Two identical signs, "Hamburger since 1946" and the Coca-Cola logo, sit on the roof above the front entrance.
+The "White Mana DINER" placard is mounted on the railing along the front stairs.
+The dining room extension appears to the diner's side, facing Tonnele Avenue.

 Louis Bridges owned five "White Manna" diners in New Jersey.
-He purchased the diner of World's Fair fame and brought it to Jersey City.
-It opened on June 2, 1946, offering ten-cent hamburgers.
-The carhop service to five a.m., beginning in the 1950s, was discontinued in the 1980s.
+He purchased the 1939 World's Fair famed "Dining of the Future" exhibit and brought it to Jersey City in 1944 and had it reassembled.
+The diner opened on June 2, 1946, offering ten-cent hamburgers.
+The "car-hop" service to five a.m., beginning in the 1950s, was discontinued in the 1980s.
 The White Mana Diner, however, remains open 24 hours a day, reportedly selling 3,000 hamburgers a week.
-The exterior of the diner was altered with brick construction and covered some of the original facade when a dining room was added to the circular grill area.
+The diner's exterior was altered with brick construction and covered some of the original facades when a dining room was added to the circular grill area.